lumamoto/musixmatch/readme.md

 3. Enter your API key inside of lyrics_api.py

+### How To Use

-4. Run lyrics.py
+1. Run lyrics.py

-5. Select "MENU OPTION 1 - Call one of the API methods with parameters and see JSON"
+2. Select "MENU OPTION 1 - Call one of the API methods with parameters and see JSON"

-6. Select API Method 4: track.search
+3. Select API Method 4: track.search

-7. Enter the following parameters:
+4. Enter the following parameters:
 - To set genre to rap/hip hop:
     - 5: &f_music_genre_id=18
 - For songs released between January 1, 2000 to December 31, 2009 (Format is YYYYMMDD):